Brindle Hill's Guide To Feeding Your Boston Terrier

 Your Euthanized Dog Or Cat May Be On The Way To Being An Ingredient In Your Next Bag Of Dog Food (yes, really)

 Someone I know from my Boston Terrier mailing list told me she found a suture in a piece of kibble from her premium dry dog food (Natura Innova Senior Plus).
+The company is no longer in existence.
 See the pictures below.

 The company said they had no idea how this could have gotten into the food.
 Here is what my friend said about her experience sending the kibble with suture in to the company for analysis: